Arghadatta/Calculator_C/readme.md

 Instructions:
-- Run it in CMD(Command Prompt or Windows Powershell)
+- Run it in CMD(Command Prompt or Windows Powershell) as .\main.exe.
 - Operations are +(Addition), -(Subtraction), *(Multiplication), /(Division), ^(Power) --> Use the Icons of operations!
 - The Operands are the first two numbers user will use!
 - If reusing the Calculator,just press yes to restart or use no to exit!